ericwa/ericw-tools/docs/light.rst

    targetname, and with "_switchableshadow" set to 1, will share the same lightstyle.

    These models are only able to block style 0 light (i.e., non-flickering or switchable lights).
 Flickering or switchable lights will shine through the switchable shadow casters, regardless of whether the shadow is off or on.

-"_dirt" "n"
+.. bmodel-key:: "_dirt" "n"

    For brush models, -1 prevents dirtmapping on the brush model.
 Useful if the bmodel touches or sticks into the world, and you want to prevent those areas from turning black.
 Default 0.

-"_phong" "n"
+.. bmodel-key:: "_phong" "n"

    1 enables phong shading on this model with a default \_phong_angle of 89 (softens columns etc).

-"_phong_angle" "n"
+.. bmodel-key:: "_phong_angle" "n"

    Enables phong shading on faces of this model with a custom angle.
    Adjacent faces with normals this many degrees apart (or less) will be smoothed.
 Consider setting "_anglescale" to "1" on lights or